 The requirements for the doctoral degree are 1) the completion of a minimum of 72 credits of graduate study beyond the baccalaureate degree, of which a minimum of 42 credits must be taken at the University of Rhode Island; 2) the passing of a qualifying examination or the completion of a master’s degree; 3) if required by the department, proficiency in one or more foreign languages and/or in an approved research tool; 4) the passing of a comprehensive examination; 5) the completion of a satisfactory dissertation; 6) the passing of a final oral examination in defense of the dissertation; and 7) fulfillment of the residence requirement by taking a minimum of six credits per semester (specific graduate programs may require more) for at least two consecutive semesters after satisfying qualifying examination requirements.
-Residence is interpreted as attendance on campus or in the Alan Shawn Feinstein College of Continuing Education during a regularly scheduled semester.
+Residence is interpreted as attendance on campus or in the Alan Shawn Feinstein College of Education and Professional Studies during a regularly scheduled semester.
 Full-time registration for both terms of a summer session counts as one semester of residence.

 The department in which the student studies for the doctoral degree may or may not require a master’s degree preliminary to, or as part of, the regular course of study.